phalcon-orphanage/docs/ja/reference/logging.rst

 ファイル ロガー
 ^^^^^^^^^^^
 This logger uses plain files to log any kind of data.
-By default all logger files are open using append mode which open the files for writing only; placing the file pointer at the end of the file.
+By default all logger files are opened using append mode which opens the files for writing only; placing the file pointer at the end of the file.
-If the file does not exist, attempt to create it.
-You can change this mode passing additional options to the constructor:
+If the file does not exist, an attempt will be made to create it.
+You can change this mode by passing additional options to the constructor:

 .. code-block:: php